 “I had a lot of fun styling the shelves in the library area which is located outside the kids bedrooms.
-They were designed by the architect, Emily Pryor.
+Architect Emily Pryor designed the shelves.

-“Another favourite (colourful!) feature are the kids lockers I designed in conjunction with Vic.
+“Another favourite (colourful!) feature has to be the kids lockers Vic and I designed.
 We added the individual letters on the doors and asked the kids to choose their favourite colour.

-“The idea behind this was so the kids felt connected to their own locker which would encourage them to put their things away after school.
+“The idea behind this was that the kids feel connected to their own locker.
+This encourages them to put their things away after school.

 “Prior to the renovation, the school bags, hats, shoes and sporting gear would get dropped in the entrance or strewn around the house which drove Vic crazy!

-“These lockers are positioned in the garage so the kids can put their stuff away before entering the house and easily find it again the next day.”
+“These lockers are positioned in the garage so the kids can put their stuff away.
+Then they come inside and can easily find it again the next day.”

-With a clear eye for colour, fun and gorgeous style, we were keen to hear Gabrielle’s top 5 tips for creating a beautifully stylish yet functional family home.
+With a clear eye for colour, fun and gorgeous style, we were keen to hear Gabrielle’s advice.
+Here are her top 5 tips for creating a beautifully stylish yet functional family home.

 Tip #1 — colour is your friend

-“Firstly, choose colours you love and that make you feel good — don’t be scared of using colour and pattern.
+“Firstly, choose colours you love and that make you feel good.
+Colours and patterns don’t have to be scary.
 If in doubt, stick with a neutral base and inject colour in the cushions and artwork.”